Below you will find a short list (and explanation) of some print jargon you might have heard us use.

 An abbreviation used for the four colours used in printing; cyan, magenta, yellow and black.

-Crop marks show the printer where the page needs to be trimmed to – also known as cut marks or tic marks.
+Crop marks show the printer where the page needs to be trimmed to – these are also known as cut marks or tic marks.

-Abbreviation for dots per square inch which is a measurement of output resolution used in both print and digital displays.
+Abbreviation of ‘dots per square inch’, which is a measurement of output resolution used in both print and digital displays.

 FSC® certified paper

-FSC® – Forest Stewardship Council® – an international, non-governmental organisation who promote the practice of responsible forestry.
+FSC® stands for the Forest Stewardship Council® – an international, non-governmental organisation who promote the practice of responsible forestry.
 FSC® certification is when businesses have been certified to show that the standards for using forest products responsibly have been met.

 A thin, see-through, plastic sheet which is applied to a thick stock.
-It protects against liquid, damage and can have a gloss, matt, silk, velvet or soft touch finish.
+It protects against liquid and other types of damage, and can have a gloss, matt, silk, velvet or soft touch finish.

 A standardised colour matching system (PMS) which uses the Pantone® numbering system for identifying colours.